ledgerscope/Xero-Java/README.md

 ### Logging
 We've replace a specific logging plugin (org.apache.logging.log4j) with a logging facade org.slf4j.
 With version 4.x we'll use SLF4J and allow you to plug in the logging library of your choice at deployment time.
 This [blog post](https://www.baeldung.com/slf4j-with-log4j2-logback) explains how to add log4j2 for logging.
 To configure, add a log4j.properties file to the Resources directory.

-### Looking for version 3.x of the SDK?
-Codebase, samples and setup instructions located in [java-3.x branch](https://github.com/XeroAPI/Xero-Java/tree/java-3.x).

 ---
 ## Participating in Xero’s developer community